 Be nice.
 Or else.

-San Francisco, CA Designer at LoungeBuddy Joined about 3 years ago
+San Francisco, CA Designer at LoungeBuddy Joined over 3 years ago

 Airtable looks pretty interesting, and it looks extremely customizable.
 Thanks!

 Depends on the relationship between the designer and developer (i.e. contractor vs in-house).
 I've worked with both, and the handoffs (read: level of detail) are very different.
 You can usually get away with less when working with a team member and have a conversation since they should be familiar with how you do things if they aren't new, but with a contractor, more is always better.